11 of the Most Dangerous Roads in Los Angeles

 Road signs might be difficult to read, especially at night, and many drivers in the Southern California area might roll through stop signs regularly, bringing truth to the term “California stop”.

 In any case, ignoring or disobeying simple traffic signals increases the risk of car accidents, especially when you take into consideration the fact that you might not be the only driver disobeying these laws.

 Driving at Night

 With so much light pollution throughout Los Angeles, it can be difficult to properly assess all of the risks on the road in your driving environment.
-This is why a great deal of accidents happen in the evening.
+This is why a lot of accidents happen in the evening.